jc21/json-strip-comments/README.md

   /*
   Multi line comments are removed as well \o/
   */
-  "email": "user@example.com" // however, this comment will NOT be removed }
+  "email": "user@example.com", // however, this comment will NOT be removed "enabled": true /* and neither would this one */
+}
 ```